cryptocracy/deruptars/README.md

 # how
 The avatar is the result of a composite of layered image files (png or svg).

 First you'd pass the STX address in.
-Then Trim the first 3 Characters.
-(Trim the SP [or ST if testnet] + 1st next character.)
+Then Trim the first 4 Characters.
+(Trim the SP [or ST if testnet] + next 2 characters.)

 Then concat the next 4 digits, with the last 4 digits.